- Oklahoma State Statutes:

 No. All leases for space, regardless of size and dollar value, must be authorized by OMES Real Estate and Leasing Services.
 Leasing of real property is not included in the Central Purchasing Act; therefore, Central Purchasing procedures and purchasing thresholds are not applicable.

-In such case, the agency must still submit a Space Request to OMES Real Estate and Leasing Services, and a written agreement will be required.
+In such case, the agency must still submit a Space Request form to OMES Real Estate and Leasing Services, and a written agreement will be required.
 Contact the OMES Real Estate and Leasing Services office at 405-521-2112 for further instructions.

 The base formula for space allocation to an agency is 150 square feet per full time employee.
 Additional square footage may be allocated for special space needs (e.g., conference room, file cabinets, storage, etc.) if the space meets the criteria defined in OAC 260:95-1-4